What is Switch?

 - Unmanaged: A pure vanilla non-configurable switch simply acting as a network distribution or function box.
 This type is used mostly in the home environment.

 - Managed: The operation of these can be managed through command interfaces.
-Telnet, Secure shell, Serial console, Embedded protocols and Web interface are the ways of interacting with these switches.
-Port bandwidth, VLAN settings, and port mirroring are features that can be modified dynamically.
+Telnet, Secure shell, Serial console, Embedded protocols, and Web interface are the ways of interacting with these switches.
+In addition, port bandwidth, VLAN settings, and port mirroring are features that can be modified dynamically.